moshiko1988/js-modules-study/study.md

 ### Checkpoint 0

+1. Create a branch `checkpoint0` and checkout to it.
 1. Open [`lib/inline.js`](lib/inline.js).
-1. Read the code in detail and attempt to understand the intent.
+1. Read the code in detail and write a comment with what you expect the result of running the script to be.
+1. Run the script with `node lib/inline.js`.
-1. Leave `f` as-is or alter it to create a more interesting module.
+1. Alter `incrementX` to create a more interesting module.
 1. Leave the statements toward the end of the document as-is or alter them to do something more interesting.
-1. Run the script with `node inline.js`.
+1. Run the script again and see if you get what you expected.
+1. Commit your changes and checkout to `master`.

 ### Checkpoint 1